Possession or Manufacture of Paraphernalia

 Alternatively, if the device the State claims is illegal drug paraphernalia isn’t on your person, there may be an argument that you weren’t in possession.
 This situation often arises when there is a car full of people and one drug pipe that is not physically on the person of anyone in the car.
 If you are charged with possession of the pipe, in certain situations you may have a great argument that you didn’t possess the pipe, but rather it was in the possession of someone else.
 When this is the case, it is very difficult for the State Attorney’s Office to show beyond a reasonable doubt that you were in possession of the item suspected to be illegal.

-The Mayberry Law Firm is available to answer your questions 24 hours a day, 7 days a week.
+The Mayberry Law Firm is available to answer your questions.
 Please give us a call at 813-444-7435 or email us through our online form and let us know when it’s a good time for us to call.